 citizens and fire personnel through education.

-Our next course will begin March 31, 2014.
 Sessions will be held on Monday evenings starting at 7:00 pm.
-This eight-week course will end on May 19, 2014.
+This eight-week course offered once per year.
 Applications are required and can be obtained at the Streamwood Fire Department or on-line here.
-Please note that applications will be due on Friday, March 14, 2014.

 If you have any questions, please contact Chief Chris Clark at (630) 736-3650 or by email firstname.lastname@example.org.